ivanarh/ndcrash/README.md

 * [ndk-stack](https://developer.android.com/ndk/guides/ndk-stack.html) compatible human-readable report format.
 This tool can be easilly used to access line numbers.
 * Supports 2 crash handling modes: *in-process* and *out-of-process*.
 * Supports 5 different stack unwinders.
+* *out-of-process* mode supports stack traces collection of all application threads.
 * 32 and 64 bit architectures support (depends on unwinder).
 * Easy-to-use Java wrapper https://github.com/ivanarh/jndcrash
 * Minimum tested Android version is 4.0.3 but theoretically it may work even on Android 2.3.